Yuan-Yu/YouTube-Highlighter/readme.md

 Demo: [https://youtu.be/D3iHoMllNYs](https://youtu.be/D3iHoMllNYs)

 ## Install:
-Install YTHL through Chrome extension store: [Link](https://chrome.google.com/webstore/detail/youtube-highlighter/limiokhejhkocbjagcmddfmcmkclilhm)
+Install YTHL through Chrome extension store: [Link](https://chrome.google.com/webstore/detail/yt-highlighter/emahhjficejdbffpflmncnflpmphohof)

+## Feature:

+#### Features of version 0.8:
+Add timecode from the *description* of video.

+#### Features of version 0.7:
+Change the name of the extension to YT-HighLighter.

+#### Features of version 0.6:
+Fix bug that the description disappeared when mouse had leaved YT player.